Asaf Kazimov

-Asaf Kazimovich Kazimov (Асаф Казимович Казимов; born 12 March 2000) is a German-Spanish ice dancer who currently competes for Spain.
-With his skating partner, Sofía Val, he is the 2025 Winter World University Games champion and the 2023 Trophée Métropole Nice champion.
+Asaf Kazimovich Kazimov (Асаф Казимович Казимов; born 12 March 2000) is a Russian-born German-Spanish ice dancer who currently competes for Spain.
+With his skating partner, Sofía Val, he is the 2025 Winter World University Games champion, three-time national silver medalist, Skate to Milano bronze medalist, and 2026 Winter Olympian.

 Personal life

 Kazimov was born on 12 March 2000 in Saint Petersburg, Russia.
-He and his family immigrated to Germany in 2012.
-Kazimov has his bachelor's degree in electrical engineering.
+He also has a younger brother, Daniel.
+Kazimov and his family immigrated to Germany in 2012.
+He obtained a bachelor's degree in electrical engineering at the Technical University of Dortmund before earning a master's degree at the Technical University of Madrid.
+Additionally, he is able to speak Russian, German, Spanish, and English.

 In September 2025, he was granted Spanish citizenship.

 Career

 Early years

 Kazimov began learning how to skate in 2006 in his native Saint Petersburg under the guidance of coach Elena Vlasova.
-Then he moved to a group led by Valentina Chebotareva, where he studied until he was 11 years old.
+Then he moved to a group led by Valentina Chebotareva, where he studied until he was eleven years old.
 Kazimov and his family emigrated from Russia to Germany in 2012, and there he took up the sport with his first competitive partner, Diana Scheidt.
 Scheidt/Kazimov competed as advanced novices both internationally and domestically during the 2014–15 season before splitting during the first half of 2015.

-2015–2019: Partnership with Luft
+2015–2019: Partnership with Lara Luft for Germany

 Kazimov teamed up with his second skating partner, Lara Luft, in 2015.
 They competed for Germany for three seasons together, from 2016 to 2019, including three Junior Grand Prix assignments, a bronze medal in the junior ice dance category at the 2017 Christmas Cup, and a silver medal at the 2019 German junior national championship.
 Luft/Kazimov split in 2019.

-2019–2022: Partnership with Lopusova
+2019–2022: Partnership with Viktoriia Lopusova for Germany

 Kazimov next formed a partnership with fellow Russian-born skater Viktoriia Lopusova, with whom he competed for three seasons from 2019 to 2022 and made his senior international debut.
 Lopusova/Kazimov competed at two junior international events during the 2019–20 season and won the bronze medal at the 2019 German junior national championship, but did not appear internationally or domestically during the 2020–21 season.

-The team returned to make their senior international debut at the 2021 CS Nebelhorn Trophy, the final qualifying event to the 2022 Winter Olympics, where they finished 15th.
+The team returned to make their senior international debut at the 2021 CS Nebelhorn Trophy, the final qualifying event to the 2022 Winter Olympics, where they finished fifteenth.
 They competed at six other international senior B events over the course of the 2021–22 season, and finished 4th at the 2021 German Championships.